asaad227/asaad227/README.md

 - 🌱 I’m currently developing and exploring more fontend, backend and testing tools
 - 👯 I’m looking to collaborate with other content creators
-- 🎯 2022 - learning new things a day or cementing what you have learned.
+- 🎯 2022 - learning new things a day or cementing what I have learned.
 - ⚡ Fun fact: I like party and hanging out with family and friends

 ### Connect with me: